mosip/documentation/docs/esignet-end-user-guide.md

 # End User Guide

-In this user guide, we are taking an example of a Health services portal that acts a relying party using e-Signet to provide services and benefits to the residents.
-Also, in turn, the residents can quickly identify themselves using their country' foundation ID system (here MOSIP) thereby avoiding the hassels of repeatedly filling up their account/personal information.
+In this user guide, we are taking an example of a Health services portal that acts as a relying party using e-Signet to provide services and benefits to the residents.
+Also, in turn, the residents can quickly identify themselves using their country's foundation ID system (here MOSIP) thereby avoiding the hassles of repeatedly filling up their account/personal information.

 There are multiple ways in which user authentication can be done.

-With this release, the two login flows are illustrated below:
+With this release, we support the login flow for the below authentication factors:

 1. Login flow for OTP based authentication
 2. Login flow for Biometrics based authentication